aselshall/gwh/hw/project.md

 ### 2.3 Model Application (30 points)
 Do any of the following two design problems.

-#### 2.3.1 Municipal Water Supply Desgin: Nature-based Infrastructure
+#### 2.3.1 Municipal Water Supply Desgin: Nature-based Infrastructure for Mitigating the Impacts of a Planned Industrual Area
 It is planned to install a municipal water supply well half way between observation well B10 and the river.
 Also, a new industrial area is planned in the study area as show in Fig. 3 resulting in a complete sealing of the surface.
 For each of the following scenarios, what is the maximum rate of water than can be pumped if the drawdown of the water table should not exceed 1 m at any of the observation wells?

 - Scenario 1: This is the pre-development condition without the industrial area.
 - Scenario 2:  This scenario is the post-development condition with the industrial area.
 Industrial area is assumed to completely seal the surface, meaning no water recharge occurs below it.
 - Scenario 3:  This scenario also represents the post-development condition with the industrial area, but with mitigation measures.
 Low-impact development (also known as nature-based solutions) are proposed to mitigate the impact of the development.
 A well-designed permeable pavement system over the industrial area given reasonable soil and climate conditions is estimated to result in 30% recharge relative to the original recharge (i.e., 0.8 mm/day).
 The remaining water will be collected and infiltrated along the Eastern side of the industrial area using stormwater ponds as shown in Fig.3.
 This is expected to result in an additional 50% recharge relative to the original recharge in the industrial area (i.e., 0.8 mm/day).
 In the report clearly state the new recharge values in the industrial area and infiltration area.
 Also, what recommendation would you give with respect to the location of the infiltration area.
-You can support your recommendation with a model simulation for bonus points.
+Support your recommendation with a model simulation.

 For each scenario:
 - Show the changes in hydraulic head distribution relative to the baseline scenario (i.e., calibrated model without pumping and without the industrial area).